 Grey is the new neutral and there’s a shade to suit every style of bathroom, be it contemporary or classic.
 Breathe new life into your space by choosing a grey combination to suit your style.
 From moody dark grey to light pastel grey, here we show you how to choose and update your home with grey.

-‘Everyone wants to paint their houses grey at the moment,’ says Karen Haller, a colour expert who teaches industry professionals the science of applied colour psychology, ‘but it’s one of the most difficult shades to get right because of the colours that lie beneath.’
+‘Everyone wants to paint their houses grey at the moment,’ says Karen Haller, a color expert who teaches industry professionals the science of applied color psychology, ‘but it’s one of the most difficult shades to get right because of the colors that lie beneath.’

 'Working with a neutral palette can easily end up bland.
 By using symmetry and proportion, together with simple but clean-lined fittings, neutral materials will come to life.
 Any size bathroom that is beautifully proportioned and features neutral, nature-inspired materials will provide one of the most important things in today’s hectic lifestyles; calmness,' says Lisa Persse, Porter Bathroom.

 - See more: Bathroom ideas – decor ideas for wet rooms, shower rooms and more

 1. Use pale grey to create a country garden

 'Grey works well in a country setting, and salvaged wood comes to life when set against it.
 Use pale greys on the walls when cupboards and storage cabinets are made from rustic materials, for a truly homely feel,' says Sarah Spiteri, Editorial Director.

 However, you can also add grey detailing in accessories, such as blinds to create that welcoming finish.

 2. Add grey to a bathroom with wallpaper